 Department and Faculty

-Clinic hours are all day Monday through Friday, all day with alternating clinical and surgical days for each surgeon (one week the consultant is in the clinic Monday, Wednesday and Friday, with surgery on Tuesday and Thursday, reversing the following week).
-A brachial plexus clinic is held for one half day each week and is staffed by two hand surgeons, a neurosurgeon and support staff, including physician assistants and therapists.
+Clinic hours are all day Monday through Friday, with alternating clinical and surgical days for each surgeon (one week the consultant is in the clinic Monday, Wednesday and Friday, with surgery on Tuesday and Thursday, reversing the following week).
+The Brachial Plexus Clinic is held for one half-day each week and is staffed by two hand surgeons, a neurosurgeon and support staff, including physician assistants and therapists.

-sMany prominent professors visit Mayo Clinic each year.
-They present their work during noon and/or morning lectures and participate in hospital rounds.
-You will be encouraged to take full advantage of these opportunities.
+Many prominent professors visit Mayo Clinic each year.
+They present their work during lectures and participate in hospital rounds.
+You are encouraged to take full advantage of these opportunities.